RabaDaba1/chess-engnie/README.md

 ## Features

-- Renders the chess board in the console.
+- Renders a chess board in a console.
 - Generates legal moves for each chess piece.
 - Checks if there is a check, pat and mate.
 - Uses mini-max algorithm and board evaluation function.